Customised meeting points for your key topics

 But the swimming pool and wellness industry doesn't just have one approach to realising sustainable concepts that promote the health and well-being of their users while also keeping an eye on the well-being of nature.
 Because pool people and sauna specialists are thinking ahead.
 And they are doing it together – from the public and private sectors.
 Swimming pools and spas are more than just sports facilities or oases of refreshment.
 They can be places for people to meet and interact.
 This applies to both the private garden and the municipal swimming pool.

-The programme of talks in the special area covers a wide range of topics, with a particular focus on the sustainable operation of swimming pools and spas.
-Saving energy, water and resources does not mean sacrificing design and elegance, as the exhibitors also show.
+The programme of talks in the special area covered a wide range of topics, with a particular focus on the sustainable operation of swimming pools and spas.
+Saving energy, water and resources does not mean sacrificing design and elegance, as the exhibitors also showed.
 Today's pools, saunas and spas are ‘morning-oriented’.
 With future-oriented technologies, they prove that pleasure and responsibility can be reconciled.

-The special area is supported by the German Association for swimming pools and SPAs (bsw), the German Association for Recreational and Medicinal Bathing (DGfdB) and the Deutscher Sauna-Bund (DSB).
+The special area was supported by the German Association for swimming pools and SPAs (bsw), the German Association for Recreational and Medicinal Bathing (DGfdB) and the Deutscher Sauna-Bund (DSB).

 bsw (German Association for swimming pools and SPAs)